by Jeffrey Dach MD

 The Chemotherapy Patient and C. Diff

 The chemotherapy patient may be at increased risk for C Diff enterocolitis for a number of reasons.
 Leukemia and lymphoma patients are commonly treated with antibiotics after chemotherapy.
-Chemotherapy not only acts an antibiotic disrupting the gut flora.
-Chemotherapy may also disrupt the mucus barrier function of the gut as well, all predisposing to leaky gut and gram negative septicemia (also known as endotoxemia)
+Chemotherapy acts like an antibiotic disrupting the gut flora.
+Chemotherapy may also disrupt the mucus barrier function of the gut as well, all predisposing to leaky gut and gram negative septicemia (also known as LPS – Endotoxemia).

 Significant Mortality Rate Goes Up with Recurrence